Make an Appointment: (915) 228-2153 | info@marywebbtafoyapllc.com

-Offering Telehealth in Texas, Arizona, Washington, and New Mexico
+Offering Telehealth in Texas, Washington, and New Mexico

 Individuals in the “helping” professions are at the highest risk for compassion fatigue and burnout.
 Both may occur over time; however, there are differences.